docQodly/docs/docs/language/EntityClass.md

  emp=ds.Employee.get(672)
  emp.firstName=emp.firstName //Even if updated with the same value, the attribute is marked as touched

- If(emp.touched()) //if at least one of the attributes has been changed
+ if(emp.touched()) //if at least one of the attributes has been changed
     emp.save()
- End if // otherwise, no need to save the entity
+ end // otherwise, no need to save the entity
 ```

 <!-- END REF -->